fbcharles747/SENG471_Group/Assignment3/Requirement_picture.md

 - model explanation
   - the figure is feeding a charcoal to the stove to fuel his/her business

-## shopping cart
+## Shopping cart

 <img src="./media/Shopping_Cart.jpg" width="200" />

-- feature
+- Feature
   - Registered users can add products they want to purchase in the future to this list
   - The user can view this list whenever they want
-- model explanation
+- Model explanation
-  - the figure is viewing the products that are in the shopping cart.
+  - The figure is viewing the products that are in the shopping cart.
 The products are the lego pieces which are colorful to show that these are the products that caught the users attention

-## shopping cart
+## Contact page

 <img src="./media/Contact_page.jpg" width="200" />

 - feature
-  - Registered users can add products they want to purchase in the future to this list
+  - Users can find the contact details of the company to whom the website belongs to
-  - The user can view this list whenever they want
 - model explanation
-  - the figure is viewing the products that are in the shopping cart.
-The products are the lego pieces which are colorful to show that these are the products that caught the users attention
+  - The figure is standing by a phone ready to answer the users questions or complaints